kavv-hub/lihkg-crawler/README.md

 The goal of lihkg-crawler is to provide a simplier and easier crawling tool to scrape data from Lihkg, a popluar forum in Hong Kong.

 ## Installation
-Register command by executing `sudo npm link` at the root of the repostiroy.
-After registered, you can be able to access application with `lihkg-crawler` with command.
+Installing by `sudo npm link lihkg-crawler`.

+After installation, you will be able to access application with `lihkg-crawler` command.
 You can find more information by `lihkg-crawler --help` or `lihkg-crawler -h`.

-Please make suer your have `node` installed
+*Please make suer your have `node` installed ahead*

 ## Example of Use(s)
-Application only support crawled by thread currently.
+Application only support crawling by thread currently.

 Crawl by thread: `lihkg-crawler thread <thread>`
 ```json